EdBarrancos/EdBarrancos/README.md

 My name is Eduardo Barrancos

-I am a student at [Instituto Superior Tecnico](https://tecnico.ulisboa.pt/pt/), working at [Premium Minds](https://premium-minds.com/) and a member of [GameDevTecnico](https://gamedev.tecnico.ulisboa.pt/).
+I am a student at [Instituto Superior Tecnico](https://tecnico.ulisboa.pt/pt/), working at [Premium Minds](https://premium-minds.com/) and a member of [GameDev Tecnico](https://gamedev.tecnico.ulisboa.pt/).

 Programmer and Gamedev enthusiastc always eager to learn.